TiagoMagalhaes1232507/Testando-projeto/docs/sprint01/us005/01.requirements-engineering/readme.md

-# US 005 - To create a Task
+# US 005 - Create a comment

 ## 1. Requirements Engineering

 ### 1.1.
 User Story Description

 As a registered user I want to comment on a discussion.
-Como utilizador registado quero comentar uma discussion.

 ### 1.2.
 Customer Specifications and Clarifications